-Through our Seed of Hope training and support programme we enable 14-25 year olds (75% girls) to gain the skills, knowledge and confidence needed to secure employment or start a small business, generating enough income to live free from poverty.
+Through our Seed of Hope training and support programme we enable 14-25 year olds (almost 80% girls) to gain the skills, knowledge and confidence needed to secure employment or start a small business, generating enough income to live free from poverty.

 Founded in 2001, we work closely in partnership with local organisations and people in Kenya to develop projects that are owned by the community and create real, lasting, sustainable change.

 Our vision is a world where all children and young people in Kenya live with dignity, hope, and the opportunity to fully participate in society.

 Our mission is to create opportunities with children and young people in Kenya to break the cycle of poverty and inequality and fulfil their potential.

 Seed of Hope has given me the skills and the confidence to enter the world of work and be self-reliant

 Carpentry and Joinery student Seed of Hope Kitui

 of graduates in employment or education

 children and young people educated